-Here are a few principles to take away from the examples we have seen so far.
+Before presenting several more examples of algorithm analysis, let's summarize a few principles from the examples we have seen so far.

 - 1. We can usually replace constants with 1.
 For instance, if something performs 30 operations, we can say it is constant and call it 1.
 This is only valid if it really is always 30, of course. - 2.
 We can usually ignore lower-order terms.
 So if an algorithm takes $c_1n + c_2$ operations, we can usually say that it takes n. - 3.
 Nested loops must be treated with caution.
 If the limits in an inner loop change based on the outer loop, we generally need to write this as a summation. - 4.
 We should generally work from the inside-out.
 Until you know how much time it takes to execute the code inside a loop, you cannot determine how much time the loop takes. - 5.
 Function calls must be examined carefully.
-We cannot assume that a function takes a constant amount of time unless we know that to be true.
-In fact, the next exercise has a function call that does not take constant time.
+Do not assume that a function takes constant time unless you know that to be true.
+We already saw a few examples where function calls did not take constant time, and the next example will demonstrate it again.